Health Care Guide Information

 • Use fresh food and avoid frozen food

-• Use antioxidant food to reduce free radicals in the body
+• Use antioxidant foods to reduce free radicals in the body

 • Getting your sugar levels in the normal range